denten-books/plain-text/1-chapter.md

 done."
 The rock can pull something up the hill as it is falling down, for example.
 What of the energy that went into the writing of these sentences?
 I spent a few *joules* compressing the springs under my keyboard.
 Many more went into my laptop as electric current.
 Why?
-To overcome matter's resistance to change.
-To preserve and to communicate this message *amperes*, the unit of electrical flow, struggled with *ohms*, the unit of the world's resistance to electronics.
+To overcome matter's passive impedance of advancing change.
+To preserve and to communicate this message *amperes*, the unit of electrical flow, struggled with *ohms*, the unit of electrical resistance.

 There is energy too in the librarian's effort to archive a book, in the churning of a search engine to make it accessible to a reading public, and in